QwikDev/qwik/docs/MENTAL_MODEL.md

 - `<some-component on:click="qrl_to_handler">`: The `on:click` attribute notifies Qwik framework that the component is interested in `click` events.
 The attribute points to the location where the click handler can be lazy-loaded from.
   `Component`s are similar to `Entity`s except they are associated with a specific UI host-element, and `Component`'s `Props` can change over time.

-## DOM Centric

-A Qwik application is DOM-centric.
-All of the information about the application `Component`s, `Entity`s, `Event`s, and entity bindings are stored in the DOM as custom attributes.
-There is no runtime Qwik framework heap state (with the exception of caches for performance).
-The result is that Qwik application can easily be rehydrated because Qwik framework has no runtime information which needs to be recreated on the client.

-Here are some common ways Qwik framework keeps state in DOM/HTML.

-- `<some-component decl:template="qrl_to_template">`: The `::` attribute identifies a component boundary.
-It also points to the location where the template can be found in case of rehydration. `Component`s can be rehydrated and rendered independently of each other.
-- `<div ::user="qrl_to_entity">`: The `::user` attribute declares a `UserEntity` provider which points to the location where the `Entity` can be lazy loaded from.
-- `<div :user:some_user_id='{"fullName": "Joe Someone", "age": 20}'>`: A serialized form of a `UserEntity` with `Props: {id: 'some_user_id'}` and `State: {fullName: "Joe Someone", age: 20}`.
-- `<some-component bind:user:some_user_id="$user">`: A entity binding to a `Component`.
-This tells Qwik that if the `State` of `UserEntity ` with `Key`: `user:some_user_id` changes, the component `<some-component>` will need to be re-rendered.
-- `<some-component on:click="qrl_to_handler">`: The `on:click` attribute notifies Qwik framework that the component is interested in the `click` events.
-The attribute points to the location where the click handler can be lazy-loaded from.

 The benefit of the DOM centric approach is that all of the application state is already serialized in DOM/HTML.
 The Qwik framework itself has no additional information which it needs to store about the application.

 Another important benefit is that Qwik can use `querySelectorAll` to easily determine if there are any bindings for a `Entity` or if there are any listeners for a specific `Event` without having to consult any internal data structures.
 The DOM is Qwik's framework state.